-- 1. "Applicant" shall mean and include the business, property owner or owners, and their officers, employees and agents. - 2.
-"Associated therewith" as used with respect to tangible personal property shall mean being located within, upon, or adjacent to buildings or added improvements to buildings. - 3.
-"Commenced operations" shall mean the start of the business activity housed in the building for which a tax exemption is requested. - 4.
-"Economic development purposes" shall mean the expansion or the establishment of a new business enterprise which: - (A) is or proposes to be located or principally based in Kansas; and - (B) can provide demonstrable evidence that: - i) it is or will be primarily engaged in any one or more of the Kansas basic industries, - ii) it is or will be primarily engaged in the development or production of goods or the provision of services for out-of-state sale, or - iii) it is or will be primarily engaged in the production of raw materials, ingredients or components for other enterprises which export the majority of their products, - iv) it is a national or regional enterprise which is primarily engaged in interstate commerce, - v) it is or will be primarily engaged in the production of goods or the provision of services which will supplant goods or services which would be imported into the city, or - vi) it is the corporate or regional headquarters of a multistate enterprise which is primarily engaged in out-of-state industrial activities that take place outside of Lawrence.
+- (A) "Applicant" shall mean and include the business, property owner or owners, and their officers, employees and agents. - (B) "Associated therewith" as used with respect to tangible personal property shall mean being located within, upon, or adjacent to buildings or added improvements to buildings. - (C) "Commenced operations" shall mean the start of the business activity housed in the building for which a tax exemption is requested. - (D) "Economic development purposes" shall mean the expansion or the establishment of a new business enterprise which: - (1) is or proposes to be located or principally based in Kansas; and - (2) can provide demonstrable evidence that:

+i) it is or will be primarily engaged in any one or more of the Kansas basic industries: or ii) it is or will be primarily engaged in the development or production of goods or the provision of services for out-of-state sale; or iii) it is or will be primarily engaged in the production of raw materials, ingredients or components for other enterprises which export the majority of their products; or iv) it is a national or regional enterprise which is primarily engaged in interstate commerce; or v) it is or will be primarily engaged in the production of goods or the provision of services which will supplant goods or services which would be imported into the city; or vi) it is the corporate or regional headquarters of a multistate enterprise which is primarily engaged in out-of-state industrial activities that take place outside of Lawrence.

+Deleted: this section

+Deleted: in this rdinance

+- (E) "Kansas basic industry" shall mean:

+- (1) Agriculture;

+- (2) mining;

+- (3) manufacturing;

+- (4) interstate transportation;

-- 5. "Kansas basic industry" shall mean: - (A) agriculture, - (B) mining, - (C) manufacturing, - (D) interstate transportation, - (E) wholesale trade which is primarily engaged in multistate activity or which has a major import supplanting effect within the state, - (F) financial services which are primarily engaged in providing such services for interstate or international transactions, - (G) business services which are primarily engaged in providing such services to out-of-town markets, - (H) research and development of new products, processes or technologies, or - (I) tourism activities which are primarily engaged in for the purpose of attracting out-of-state tourists. - 6.
-As used in these subsections, "primarily engaged" means engagement in an activity by an enterprise to the extent that not less than fifty-one percent (51%) of the gross income of the enterprise is derived from such engagement. - 7.
-"Expansion" shall mean the enlargement of a building or buildings, construction of a new building, the addition of tangible personal property, or any combination thereof, which is new to the tax rolls and increases the employment capacity of a business eligible for a tax exemption. - 8.
-"Tangible personal property" shall mean machinery and equipment which is new to the tax rolls and used during the term of the tax exemption which may be granted.
+- (5) wholesale trade which is primarily engaged in multistate activity or which has a major import supplanting effect within the state;

+- (6) financial services which are primarily engaged in providing such services for interstate or international transactions;

+- (7) business services which are primarily engaged in providing such services to out-of-town markets;

+- (8) research and development of new products, processes or technologies; or - (9) tourism activities which are primarily engaged in for the purpose of attracting out-of-state tourists.

+As used in these subsections, "primarily engaged" means engagement in an activity by an enterprise to the extent that not less than fifty-one percent (51%) of the gross income of the enterprise is derived from such engagement.

+- (F) "Expansion" shall mean the enlargement of a building or buildings, construction of a new building, the addition of tangible personal property, or any combination thereof, which is new to the tax rolls and increases the employment capacity of a business eligible for a tax exemption. - (G) "Tangible personal property" shall mean machinery and equipment which is new to the tax rolls and used during the term of the tax exemption which may be granted.

-1-2112 REQUIREMENTS FOR CONSIDERATION OF A TAX ABATEMENT
+1-2103 REQUIREMENTS FOR CONSIDERATION OF A TAX ABATEMENT